<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <content:encoded><![CDATA[

-<p>On a beautiful Sunday in August 2020 Wang Man and Brigitte facilitated a <a href="https://agileparenting.net/services/hackathon/">Design Thinking Bootcamp</a> for the marvellous <a href="https://www.linkedin.com/company/ladies-who-tech/">Ladies Who Tech</a> in Beijing.
-The audience, obviously was mainly women who were invited to bring their children.
-We set up a separate session for the children and the headline for their explorations was &#8220;Happy Family&#8221;. <a href="https://www.linkedin.com/in/an-gao/">Gao An</a>, our colleague at that time, guided the group of four girls.
-Their first task was to empathize with mothers and brainstorm about the question: What does a mum need?</p>
+<p class="wp-block-paragraph">On a Sunday in August 2020, Wang Man and Brigitte facilitated a <a href="https://agileparenting.net/services/hackathon/">Design Thinking Bootcamp</a> for the marvellous <a href="https://www.linkedin.com/company/ladies-who-tech/">Ladies Who Tech</a> in Beijing.
+The audience was predominantly women, invited to bring their children along.
+While the adults worked in one room, a separate session ran for the kids — four girls, guided by their colleague <a href="https://www.linkedin.com/in/an-gao/">Gao An</a>, exploring the theme of &#8220;Happy Family.&#8221;</p>

-<figure class="wp-block-image size-large"><img loading="lazy" decoding="async" width="1024" height="768" src="https://agileparenting.net/wp-content/uploads/LWT-picture-brainstorming-1024x768.jpg" alt="" class="wp-image-712" srcset="https://agileparenting.net/wp-content/uploads/LWT-picture-brainstorming-1024x768.jpg 1024w, https://agileparenting.net/wp-content/uploads/LWT-picture-brainstorming-300x225.jpg 300w, https://agileparenting.net/wp-content/uploads/LWT-picture-brainstorming-768x576.jpg 768w, https://agileparenting.net/wp-content/uploads/LWT-picture-brainstorming-rotated.jpg 1080w" sizes="(max-width: 1024px) 100vw, 1024px" /><figcaption class="wp-element-caption">Photo brainstorming.
-It seems the girls had a very glamorous image in mind when they thought about their moms.</figcaption></figure>
+<figure class="wp-block-image size-large"><img loading="lazy" decoding="async" width="1024" height="768" src="https://agileparenting.net/wp-content/uploads/LWT-picture-brainstorming-1024x768.jpg" alt="" class="wp-image-712" srcset="https://agileparenting.net/wp-content/uploads/LWT-picture-brainstorming-1024x768.jpg 1024w, https://agileparenting.net/wp-content/uploads/LWT-picture-brainstorming-300x225.jpg 300w, https://agileparenting.net/wp-content/uploads/LWT-picture-brainstorming-768x576.jpg 768w, https://agileparenting.net/wp-content/uploads/LWT-picture-brainstorming-rotated.jpg 1080w" sizes="(max-width: 1024px) 100vw, 1024px" /><figcaption class="wp-element-caption">Picture brainstorming in action.
+Apparently, mums live a life of considerable glamour — or so the girls believed.</figcaption></figure>

-<p>What do your children see, think, feel and do when they look at you?
-We would be happy to read your comments!</p>
+<p class="wp-block-paragraph">What do your children see, think, feel, and hear when they look at you?
+We&#8217;d love to read your thoughts in the comments.</p>

-<p>The post <a rel="nofollow" href="https://agileparenting.net/service/what-does-a-mum-need/">What Does A Mum Need?
-This Is What Happens When Daughters Emphazise</a> appeared first on <a rel="nofollow" href="https://agileparenting.net">Agile Parenting</a>.</p>
+<p>The post <a rel="nofollow" href="https://agileparenting.net/service/what-does-a-mum-need/">What Does a Mum Need?
+This Is What Happens When Daughters Empathize</a> appeared first on <a rel="nofollow" href="https://agileparenting.net">Agile Parenting</a>.</p>

 ]]></content:encoded>